Humanitarian aid during the Gaza war: July 2024–December 2024

-2025
+2025–present

 In early May 2025, it was announced that the United States would proceed with a new system for providing humanitarian aid via private companies with Israeli military guarding distribution centers due to allegations of Hamas stealing aid.
 The aid will be distributed under the aegis of the Gaza Humanitarian Foundation.
 The director of the UN's office for the Coordination of Humanitarian Affairs (OCHA) Jens Laerke announced the UN's lack of participation as the system is not in line with the organizations values.
 Others in the UN have called the announced system a weaponization of humanitarian aid.

 On August 18, a potential deal was brokered by Egypt and Qatar.
 Hamas agreed to release half the hostages in two batches for a 60-day ceasefire, although the Israeli government states it's only interested in the release of all hostages both living and dead in exchange for the end of the war.

 On August 22, 2025, the Integrated Food Security Phase Classification, or IPC, has declared the most severe Phase 5 for some parts of Gaza including Gaza City.
 Between mid-August and September 30, 2025, an additional 640,000 persons are expected to face Phase 5 conditions.
 A statement from the Israel Prime Minister's office called this IPC declaration a "modern blood libel."
 The Prime Minister's statement went on to say, "Israel, will continue to act responsibly, ensuring aid reaches Gaza's civilians while destroying Hamas's terror machine."

 During the war, there were some reports of women being sexually exploited by some aid workers or local men in exchange for aid, food, money or the promise of jobs.
 Aid organizations and experts said exploitation commonly occurs during times of conflict and desperation.
 Other reports of abuse and exploitation have come to light during crises such as in South Sudan and Congo.

+On 4 December 2025, Xi Jinping, the leader of China, announced at a press conference that the country will provide $100 million in aid to the Palestinians to help ease the humanitarian crisis in Gaza and support reconstruction efforts.

+In April 2026, the Ministry of Foreign Affairs in Afghanistan announced that 530 tonnes of humanitarian aid, valued nearly $500,000, would be delivered to Gaza.